 Here's how it works, according to the Nielsen Norman Group:

-The reciprocity principle is one of the basic laws of social psychology: It says that in many social situations, we pay back what we received from others.
+The reciprocity principle is one of the basic laws of social psychology: it states that, in many social situations, we repay what we receive from others.
 In other words, if John does you a favor, you’re likely to return it to him.

 How does the reciprocity principle apply in sales?
 Offer prospects something of value, and they are more likely to respond to you.
 Even if they don't end up buying, you'll know where you stand.
 (And hey, maybe they'll refer you to someone else!)